 My Headshot

-Einstein is insistent that a good head shot says a lot about a person d
+Einstein is insistent that a good head shot says a lot about a person and impressive ID photo is essential in the world of academia!

 The user’s headshot is described as a representation of what the user will look like when he/she reaches the level of Galactic Genius as envisioned by the Stein-O-matic’s prediction engine.
 And, initially, the engine takes into account all of the user’s profile information as well as his/her current IQ level and other information from conversations with Einstein to automatically assemble the headshot.